AdityaSonar/sample-npm-package-aditya-sonar/README.md

 # sample-npm-package-aditya-sonar
-ample npm package created to calculate power of number.
+sample npm package created to calculate power of number.